bldl/array-grouping-impl-tutorial/Modules/Module 5/Module5.md

 # **Main Task** Avoid Monkey Patching

-Provided in [Tasks/MainTask.js](./Tasks/MainTask.js) is a "dummy"
+Provided in [Tasks/MainTask.js](./Tasks/MainTask.js) is a "dummy" function.
+Add this function to `Array.js`, and add the hook inside `Array.cpp`.

-//Keep writing this tomorrow
+Ensure this "dummy" is not susceptible to Monkey Patching.
+Remember to assign properties safely, and use standard objects where needed.

+Run the test file [MonkeyTest.js](./Testfiles/MonkeyTest.js), if all the tests pass you have successfully avoided Monkey Patching!